Ramdas Kadam.

 Credit: PTI Photo

-The Uddhav Thackeray-led Shiv Sena (UBT) has slammed Kadam saying that he should thank Balasaheb that he could attain such a position in his political life.
+The Uddhav Thackeray-led Shiv Sena (UBT) has slammed Kadam saying that he should thank Balasaheb that he has attained such a position in political life.

-72-year-old Kadam is a four-term MLA, two-term MLC, had served as a Environment Minister in the erstwhile BJP-Shiv Sena alliance government and was the Leader of the Opposition in Legislative Assembly.
+The 72-year-old Kadam is a four-term MLA, two-term MLC, had served as a Environment Minister in the erstwhile BJP-Shiv Sena saffron alliance government and was the Leader of the Opposition in Legislative Assembly.

 “Why was Balasaheb’s body kept for two days?
 What was happening inside?
 People said fingerprints were taken, for what purpose?
 When was his will prepared and who signed it?
 All these details must come out,” he said addressing the rally.